vishalr22/Python/README.md

 # Modules in Python
 Module is like a code library having the required packages related to that module by somebody else in our python program.
 There are two types of modules in python:
-- Built in Modules - These modules are ready to import and use and ships with the python interpreter. there is no need to install such modules explicitly.
+- Built in Modules - These modules are ready to import and use and ships with the python interpreter.
+There is no need to install such modules explicitly.
 - External Modules - These modules are imported from a third party file or can be installed using a package manager like pip or conda.
 Since this code is written by someone else, we can install different versions of a same module with time.

 # pip command
 It can be used as a package manager pip to install a python module.
-- pip install <module_name>
+- pip/pip3 install <module_name>

 Eg: pip install pandas
+Eg: pip3 install sklearn

 # import syntax
 Import syntax is used to import a module in Python